andrea2k/Subgraph_Federated_Learning/README.md

 ### Label-Imbalance Splits (LIS-Based)

 We also provide **label-imbalance–aware** splits following the OpenFGL LIS strategy.
 Communities are clustered by their multi-task label distributions and grouped to reduce extreme label skew across clients.
-These splits are useful for controlled experiments where label imbalance should be minimized.
+These splits are useful for benchmarking federated learning performance.

 ---